 For those who are interested in moving to New York City, it may be possible to transfer within your current firm if it has offices here.
 If your current firm is not located here, you may still be able to switch to another firm in a lateral move.

 Though there is no market quite like New York City when it comes to legal powerhouses, and there is competition for some of the firms here, it is possible to find positions available for many.
 For those who are junior associates, there are a number of entry-level positions available that are sure to be impressive.
 On the other hand, for mid-level and senior associates, the area has a lot of demand and often very few attorneys to fill all of that demand.
 Even through this, many firms continue to open their doors to new attorneys as they work to meet client demand.
 Demand for attorneys continues to grow even with such a large number of them working in this field.
 Not all law firms offer paralegals or legal secretaries for new roles, so make sure you do research on the firm before you get started.
-Sourcing candidates is often hard for law firms, which is why instead of throwing up job postings they invest their time in New York legal recruiters or headhunters to help with the process.
+Sourcing candidates is often hard for law firms, which is why instead of throwing up job postings they invest their time in New York legal recruiters or headhunters to bring in the best lawyer resumes.

 How to conduct a legal job search in New York City

 For anyone that is considering a move to New York City, it is important to think about the value of using a legal recruiter to help you.
 Depending on your years of experience and practice areas, multiple jobs might be a potential fit for you.
 A recruiting firm can make it easier to find open positions in legal departments and other roles when you’re coming from out of state.
 Recruiters know the legal industry well and are familiar with the kinds of questions and concerns brought by legal professionals.